THOMASELOVE/431-classes-2024/class04/README.md

 - To print RevealJS slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
 - We attempt to record **most** 431 classes via Zoom and post the recording to Canvas.

+## Announcements

+1. I want to demonstrate how to ask a question (and answer one) on Campuswire today.
+2. I also want to talk about how often one should plan to update their R packages.
+3. More to come.

 ## Ten More Interesting/Fun Facts about Students in this semester's 431 class

 1. I enjoy throwing pottery and visited eleven states this summer.